MFALHI/documentation/source/_docs/guides/cloudflare-enable-https.md

 While __Full__ mode is not the highest security setting, it is available for free, and provides much better security for your website compared to __Flexible__ as the traffic is fully encrypted end-to-end.

 Customers wanting to use CloudFlare in __Full (strict)__ mode can do so, but incurs additional costs: they must purchase their own certificate and upgrade their Pantheon site to the Professional service level.
+When using __Full (strict)__, follow the regular directions on [adding HTTPS to the platform](https://pantheon.io/docs/enable-https/), particularly important is that you must use A records to the load balancer IP rather than the CNAME flattening discussed in the rest of this article.

 ## Testing Under HTTPS